History Of The Dakota People In Minnesota

 The Ojibwe then, temporarily, took possession

-of the Dakota's stolen Mille Lacs Lake homeland.
+of the Dakota people's stolen Mille Lacs Lake homeland.
 Later, many

 white "settlers"/invaders entered into the area and took possession of the